 Software development and test management are inextricably linked.
 The rapid evolution of development as a whole has been forcing quick advances in the field of test management for some time now.
 This is evidenced by the drastic changes seen in the last 10 years in test management roles and responsibilities, as well as in test processes, techniques, and tooling.
 In this blog, we will outline some of these major changes and the impact they've had.
 We will also discuss Atlassian's approach and their vision of modern testing.

 Quality Assurance in the waterfall approach

 In traditional waterfall development, Quality Assurance was the sole responsibility of test engineers.
 Developers would deliver their software, which was then tested by test engineers on the basis of the requirements that had been drawn up by the business.
-The degree of maturity of those requirements would determine not only how features should be delivered, but also, should have provided a predetermined measure of quality.
-This method worked of course, but one of the major drawbacks was that it took a prohibitive amount of time to get from the initial requirement write-up, all the way to delivery.
+The degree of maturity of those requirements would determine not only how features should be delivered but also should provide a predetermined measure of quality.
+This method worked, of course, but one of the major drawbacks was that it took a prohibitive amount of time to get from the initial requirement write-up all the way to delivery.
 It also lacked flexibility...
 If a problem was discovered near the end of a test cycle, for example, chances where that the feature (or even the entire release) would need to be postponed.

 So how did organizations adapt and successfully meet these challenges?

 Well, to start with, most adopted an Agile way of working (usually Scrum), which should have resulted in reducing their time to market by a large margin.
 This change put a lot of pressure on test engineers, however, since they were tasked with maintaining the desired level of quality but were given a lot less time to do it.
 This problem led to big changes in the roles and responsibilities surrounding Quality Assurance.